KittyGiraudel/sass-guidelines/index.md

 # Naming conventions

 In this section, we will not deal with what are the best CSS naming conventions for maintainability and scale; this is not only up to you, but also out of the scope of a Sass Styleguide.
-May I recommand those in place for [CSS Guidelines](http://cssguidelin.es/#naming-conventions).
+May I suggest those recommanded by [CSS Guidelines](http://cssguidelin.es/#naming-conventions).

 There are a few things you can name in Sass, and it is important to name them well so the whole code base looks both consistent and easy to read: